achtnullzwei/Doorman/docs/en/guide/features/intercom-settings.md

 The actual settings available to you depend on your specific indoor station model and firmware version.
 Please refer to the [supported settings list](../../reference/esphome-component-device#model-setting-availability) for up-to-date compatibility.

+The model must be set first; otherwise, the settings won’t appear in the web interface or in Home Assistant.
+Once the model is set, the settings will become visible—reload the web interface to see them.

-::: info NOTE
+::: tip
+If the model is already configured but the entities are still missing or unavailable, try restarting Doorman or reloading the ESPHome integration in Home Assistant.

-Most intercom-related settings are hidden by default in the interface.
+Most intercom-related settings are hidden or disabled by default.
 To view them, click `SHOW ALL` in the Doorman web interface or enable the corresponding entity in Home Assistant.
 :::